CURRENTLY ON ZOOM:

 Q: Do I need to bring anything?
 What should I wear?

-A: No mat required.
-Everything is provided.
+A: No special equipment required.
 Wear comfortable clothes that you can move in eg leggings or tracky bottoms.

 My Own Journey with Pregnancy Yoga